ozguryazilimas/wp-postane/yet-another-related-posts-plugin/readme.txt

 = How can I prevent the "related posts" list from displaying on specific posts? =

+When editing a post or page, uncheck “Display Related Posts”, which is located next to the WordPress editor.
+Be sure to update or publish to save your changes.

-Add `<!--noyarpp-->` to the HTML code of any post to prevent related posts from displaying.
+An older method was to add `<?noyarpp-->` to the HTML code of any post to prevent related posts from displaying.
 This solution will only work if you are using "Automatic Display" in the "Display Options" section.

-If you are programatically calling `yarpp_related()` or the shortcode `[yarpp]` from PHP code, you'll have to do your own checking to see if related posts are appropriate to display or not.
+If you are programatically calling `yarpp_related()`, the shortcode `[yarpp]` from PHP code or the YARPP Block, you'll have to do your own checking to see if related posts are appropriate to display or not.

 = I'm using the Thumbnails display in YARPP 4.
 How do I override the style of the text that displays?
 The title only shows two lines, the font is larger than I'd like, I'd like to center the thumbnails, etc. =